Best Netflix movies streaming this month (January 2020)

 Malcolm X (91 percent)

 Warning: fanboy mode kicking in.
 Denzel Washington is the man, and his movies are never disappointing.
 This biopic by Spike Lee is a dramatization of Malcolm X’s autobiography.
 It charts his story from Nationalist leader to a member of the Nation of Islam.
-If you don’t mind some of the facts being stretched by Lee, Malcolm X is a great movie to binge on from December 1st.
+If you don’t mind some of the facts being stretched by Lee, Malcolm X is a great movie to dig into.